-I addition to Klypi, AC navigates a number of other characters who investigate ideas about love, gender deviancy, and authenticity, and challenges the idea that the individual is singular, rather than multiple in design.
+Through these characters, AC investigates ideas about love, gender deviancy, and authenticity and challenges the idea that the individual is singular, rather than multiple in design.
 Identity is tied to the body both physically and virtually; it is a continuous site of construction and can be understood as both a building and a webpage.
 These characters and ways of framing an avatar showcase how identity is fluid, is anti-identity, is prescriptive, and reflects on how queerness can be a useful tool through deliberate disassociation and anarchic-assembly to confront notions of discrimination against queer/gay/trans identities across the spectrum.

 Musically, AC has opened for artists such as Molly Nilsson, John Maus, and Girlpool, and has performed at Big Ears Festival, Athens Popfest, and Secret Stages.